What you need to know (and where to learn it)

 localhost:4567 and you will be presented with the following screen.

 This is the Graph visualiser.
-In this mode, you can query your Grakn knowledge base and the results will be presented as a graph.
+In this mode, you can query your Grakn knowledge graph and the results will be presented as a graph.
 To try it do the following:

 In the top right corner click on the